db-tu-dresden/QUEST-ML/notation/README.md

 They are a notation element and are used as reference for a node, this enables multiple paths to end at one specific node.

+### Node Labels
+Nodes can be labeled by using brackets with the node label inside, e.g. (NODE_LABEL).

 ## Examples

 ### Example 1